joseph-arber/Capstone-Project-Geospatial-Analysis/README.md

-Query the FourSqaure website for the top restaurant sites in London Use the FourSquare API to get supplemental geographical data about the top sites Use the FourSquare API to get top restaurant recommendations closest to each of the top site Use open source London income data to provide the user with additional income data
+Query the FourSqaure website for the top restaurant sites in London Use the FourSquare API to get supplemental geographical data about the top sites Use the FourSquare API to get top restaurant recommendations closest to each of the top site Use open source London income data to provide the user with additional income data.

+Here is a link for income data that this project will utilise: (https://data.london.gov.uk/blog/gla-household-income-estimates/)